 Indeed, many of these other Christians live up to the light that they enjoy much more faithfully than we do.
-Yes, the sins looking at the faults, the problems, the evil that exists among us-have been tempted to doubt our remnant status or special calling.
+Yes, the sins among us are real.
+Manylooking at the faults, the problems, the evil that exists us-have among been tempted to doubt our remnant status or special calling.
 But they are making a mistake that may last for eternity.
 Inspiration tells us that God will "carry the noble ship which bears the people of God safely into port," and that to "enter into any new organization . . . would mean apostasy" (Selected Messages, book 2, p.
-390).